MathieuNls/bianca/bianca.md

 The selection of target systems is one of the common threats to validity for approaches aiming to improve the analysis of software systems.
 It is possible that the selected programs share common properties that we are not aware of and therefore, invalidate our results.
-However, the systems analysed by BIANCA were selected from Github based on their popularity and the ability to mine their past issues and also to retrieve their dependencies.
+However, the systems analyzed by BIANCA were selected from Github based on their popularity and the ability to mine their past issues and also to retrieve their dependencies.
 Any project that satisfies these criteria would be included in the analysis.
 Moreover, the systems vary in terms of purpose, size, and history.
 In addition, we see a threat to validity that stems from the fact that we only used open-source systems.
 The results may not be generalizable to industrial systems.
 We intend to undertake these studies in future work.

 The programs we used in this study are all based on the Java programming language.
-This can limit the generalization of the results to pojects written in other languages.
+This can limit the generalization of the results to projects written in other languages.
 However, similar to Java, one can write a TXL grammar for a new language then BIANCA can work since BIANCA relies on TXL.
 Finally, we use NICAD as the code comparison engine.
 The accuracy of NICAD affects the accuracy of BIANCA.